sourcehold/Sourcehold/README.md

 Run `cmake` in your build directory.
 If you're building on Windows or don't have the libraries in your `pkg-config`, use the `-DCMAKE_PREFIX_PATH=/custom/path1/;/custom/path2/` option on the command line.
 Note that you have to give CMake absolute paths.

-Sourcehold depends on the following libraries:
+Sourcehold uses the following libraries:
 *   SDL2
 *   OpenAL
 *   FFmpeg (avcodec, avutil, avformat, swscale)
 *   Boost (filesystem)
+*   zlib's blast for PKWARE decompression

 ## Running
 Make sure you point Sourcehold to where your game data is located, which you can do using `--path=/your/path` or copy